 The Fire Marshal coordinates or performs all business, commercial, and construction inspections.
 Fire safety standards recommend that all typical businesses be inspected once per year.
 There are approximately 420 businesses that require business inspections.

-Fire Administration consists of the Fire Chief, two Division Chiefs, and one clerical staff.
+Fire Administration consists of the Fire Chief, two Division Chiefs, and two clerical staff.
 The clerical staff provides administrative support to the Prevention and Operations Divisions, and manages the day to day operations of the front office.

 Fire Administration practices management methods and procedures that result in efficient cost management and effective deployment of resources toward the fulfillment of the Department’s mission.